ddasker/mysql-enterprise/security-audit/security-audit.md

     <copy>sudo nano /etc/my.cnf</copy>
     ```

-    c. below the previous add these lines to make sure that the audit plugin can't be unloaded and that the file is automatically rotated at 20 MB
     c.
-Add the line “plugin-load=audit_log.so” to load the plugin at the bottom of the file
+Add the following lines to the bottom of the file.
+These lines will make sure that the audit plugin can't be unloaded and that the file is automatically rotated at 20 MB and format of data is JSON.
     **![#00cc00](https://via.placeholder.com/15/00cc00/000000?text=+) shell>**

     ```